digitranslab/jumpstart/docs/versioned_docs/version-2.50.0-LTS/contributing-guide/setup/docker.md

 ---

 :::warning
-The following guide is intended for contributors to set up ToolJet locally.
-If you're interested in **self-hosting** ToolJet, please refer to the **[Setup](/docs/setup/)** section.
+The following guide is intended for contributors to set up JumpStart locally.
+If you're interested in **self-hosting** JumpStart, please refer to the **[Setup](/docs/setup/)** section.
 :::

-Docker Compose is the easiest way to set up the ToolJet server and client locally.
+Docker Compose is the easiest way to set up the JumpStart server and client locally.

-*If you just want to try out ToolJet locally with docker, you can follow the steps [here](/docs/setup/try-tooljet).*
+*If you just want to try out JumpStart locally with docker, you can follow the steps [here](/docs/setup/try-jumpstart).*

 ## Prerequisites